Grande-Omega-Skins/Grande-Omega-Skins/README.md

 ## Unofficial Official Skins

-These skins are maintained by the Grande Omega Skins project.
-And receive regular updates.
+These skins are maintained by the Grande Omega Skins project and receive regular updates.

 -   [Fox Dark - Foxxite](https://github.com/Grande-Omega-Skins/Fox-Dark)